Read key findings for TEENS & YOUNG ADULTS, PASTORS/CHURCH and ADULTS from landmark pornography study, “The Porn Phenomenon“

 The Barna Group, in partnership with Josh McDowell Ministry, has created a landmark study on the pervasive nature of Internet pornography and its impact on the church.
 Titled The Porn Phenomenon: The Explosive Growth of Pornography and How It’s Impacting Your Church, Life, and Ministry, this new research endeavor is the largest of its kind to date and yields accurate, in-depth data that will expose and address the issues facing churches and families today.
 [More info at: www.PornPhenomenon.com]

-Join us at the Set Free Global Summit for the full results of this study, as well as its expected impact on churches in America.
+Visit the Set Free Global Summit website to learn more about the full results of this study, as well as its expected impact on churches in America.